gmihaiescu/docker/README.md

 Install Docker based on the instructions at https://docs.docker.com/installation/ubuntulinux/ Following the instructions for your Ubuntu version, we recommend 14.04.
 Please also follow the section on giving non-root access to your preferred user.

+After setting up, exit your shell and log back in to refresh your Shell.

 ## Tabix

 Directory: tabix